Renters Rights

 This page will be regularly updated as legislation develops with a focus on practical implications, as opposed to speculation and confirmed guidance as it becomes available.

-We recommend bookmarking this page and checking back as the countdown progresses.
+We recommend bookmarking this page and checking back as the legislation progresses.
 In the meantime, if you would like to discuss how the Renters’ Rights Act might affect you, our lettings team can provide further guidance.